Pennsylvania Approved Program

 A transcript review will determine whether a candidate will be required to take additional coursework.

-All teacher intern course work will be charged at the teacher intern rate of $475 per credit hour.
+All teacher intern coursework will be charged at the teacher intern rate of $585 per credit hour for the 2022-2023 academic year.
 Tuition costs are subject to change according to university increases.

 Field experiences allow candidates to apply principles and theories learned in their academic coursework to actual practice in the classroom setting.
 Field experiences also provide opportunities for interactions with diverse populations, ages, and school settings.